lucasbrafer/lucasbrafer/README.md

 ### Lucas Braga
-Hello, I'm Lucas - IT technician and student Information System at PUC Minas.<br/>
+Hello, I'm Lucas - IT technician and B.Sc Information System at PUC.<br/>

 <!--